 Visiting Dubai on a budget needn’t be an impossible dream.
 Here are my tips for experiencing Dubai when you’re not on a Sheikh’s salary.

 Since I got back from my trip to Dubai in February, one question has kept coming up – was it expensive?
-It’s true that Dubai can be a really expensive city but there are loads of ways to have fun and make the most of your trip even when you’re on a budget.
-Here are 11 things to see and do in Dubai without breaking the bank.
+It’s true that Dubai can be a really expensive city but there are lots of things to do and loads of ways to make the most of your trip even when you’re trying not to spend much money.
+Here are 11 tried and tested things to see and do in Dubai on a budget.

 1. Get some history